Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Camera

-We’re sure you’ll be blown away by the incredible scenery along the Inca Trail.
-The landscapes in the Andes are astounding, and we’re sure you’ll want to capture it all in HD.
-If you don’t have a good camera, now’s the time to invest.
+We're confident that the incredible landscape of the Inca Trail will leave you amazed.
+The Andean scenery is breathtaking; we're sure you'll want to capture it all in HD.
+If you don't have a good camera, now is the time to invest.

 Notebook/Journal & Pen

-A small to medium-sized hiking towel can come in very handy.
-LifeVentures or Discovery provide reliable, quick-drying trekking towels.
+A small to medium-sized hiking towel can be very handy.

 • Cash